orstavik/cloudflare-tutorial/docs/newChapters/the_law/10_HowTo_manageState.md

 # HowTo: manage state?

 In this article we will describe how you can use regulators to manage state *as an afterthought*.
-It is truly wonderful.
+It is wonderful.

 ```javascript
 function stateManager(...originals) {